mikejac/node-red-contrib-google-smarthome/README.md

 - Some errors and possible solutions are listed at [Possible errors](https://github.com/mikejac/node-red-contrib-google-smarthome/wiki/Possible-errors).
 - Look at Node-Red's debug panel for error messages.
 - Unlink and relink your account in the Google Home app.
-Meanwhile look for errors in the debug panel.
+Meanwhile, look for errors in the debug panel.
 - Restart your flows (using the `Restart Flows` option in the dropdown menu of the deploy button) while the debug panel is open to see error messages during initialization.
 - Go to [Actions on Google Console](https://console.actions.google.com), in tab *Test* choose *View logs in Google Cloud Platform*.